LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 		- If the app opens up to an existing project, select *IntelliJ > Preferences > Appearance & Behavior > System Settings* and uncheck *Reopen last project on startup*.
 Close and Reopen IntelliJ
 - From the "Welcome to IntelliJ" dialog box, select *Check out from Version Control > GitHub*
 - Choose your fork from the repository dropdown, select the parent directory where you'd like to store your project, and hit *Clone*.
-- When asked "Would you like to create and IDEA project..." select *Yes*, and then accept all of the default options that are presented.
+- When asked "Would you like to create an IDEA project..." select *Yes*, and then accept all of the default options that are presented.
 - In the screens that follow, be sure to choose *Create Project From Existing Sources* on the first pane, and select the default values of all following panes.

 Before diving in and starting to code, make sure you understand what the code you've been given does.
-Since you're starting with a functioning -- albeit unfinished -- program, go ahead and run it to get an idea of how it works.
+Since you're starting with a functioning - albeit unfinished - program, go ahead and run it to get an idea of how it works.
 To do this, right-click on the `main` method in the `TechJobs` class and select *Run TechJobs.main()*.

 <aside class="aside-warning" markdown="1">
 The application will run until you force it to quit, re-prompting time after time.
 To kill it, press the red "stop" icon in the Run pane.
 We'll learn precisely how the program manages to work this way below.